-From regular occasional hand-washers to germaphobes, this list of dirtiest objects you touch every day is guaranteed to get your skin crawling and your hands frantically searching for the sanitizer.
-Dirty objects are all around you - and not just in places where you are naturally wary of germs, like the bathroom or the gym.
+From occasional hand-washers to germaphobes, this list of the dirtiest objects you touch every day will get your skin crawling and your hands frantically searching for the sanitizer.
+Dirty objects are all around you - and not just in places where you're naturally wary of germs, like the bathroom or the gym.

 Many of the things you handle on a daily basis - like money, your cell phone, or your computer keyboard - are covered in bacteria.
 And if you've ever forgotten to wash your hands after using the bathroom or sneezing (gross!), you might be part of the problem.
 You may never want to touch anything again after this.

 An enormous amount of bacteria resides on every dollar in your pocket.
 One study at NYU found 3,000 different types of bacteria on a smattering of $1 bills.
 Scientists found bacteria that causes acne and antibiotic-resistant microbes, among other things.